hfu/cun/README.md

 The General Assembly may establish such subsidiary organs as it deems necessary for the performance of its functions.

-## CHAPTER V: The Security Council
+## Chapter V: The Security Council

 ## Composition